 One of the road rule hazards, a problem that has been increasing in China in particular (source), is that riders using e-bikes typically still use bicycle lanes and are more likely to break road rules.
 Due to the faster speed and motorized nature of e-bikes, they travel faster than conventional bicycles and pedestrians, which increases the possibility of accidents.

 In North America, Ontario Safety League President Brian Patterson says, “I don’t think today’s level of speed or this type of vehicle was envisioned when the discussions (regarding possible regulations) around e-Bikes started about 7 years ago (source).”

-Patterson’s concern seems to stem from the fact that the popularity of e-bikes is growing at a much faster than Ontario’s laws can keep up with.
+Patterson’s concern seems to stem from the fact that the popularity of e-bikes is growing much faster than Ontario’s laws can keep up with.
 Their accessibility, such as not needing a license to maneuver them, is a point of contention, as there is no screening process as to who is driving them.

 Don’t be discouraged, though: just because e-bikes have the potential to be faster than traditional bicycles doesn’t mean they allow you to speed at hazardous levels.
 The maximum speed limit for most e-bikes, as mentioned before, is 30 mph (or 48 km/h) but some of them are programmed to have an even lower maximum.

 Here are some tips regarding further safe practices according to the road safety rules: